 The San Francisco 49ers are one of the best teams to have played in the Super bowl winning on 5 separate occasions.
 The glory days may be behind them, but the team they had in the 80’s will always go down as one of the best.

-It was led by that of Joe Montana, a quarterback who was signed in 1980 to help bolster the team that was starting to make a name for themselves in the sport.
+They were led by Joe Montana, a quarterback who was signed in 1980 to help bolster the team that was starting to make a name for themselves in the NFL.
 Montana went on to win 4 Super Bowls with the 49ers and was named MVP on three occasions, a feat that has never been eclipsed.
 He also holds the highest quarter back rating of any player, with a 127.8 average and was inducted into the Pro Football Hall of Fame in 2000.